Mrutledg02/Imgur-Clone-Capstone-One-Project/README.md

 - **HTML/CSS/JavaScript**: Frontend development is done using HTML, CSS, and JavaScript to create the user interface and enhance user experience.
 - **Jinja**: Jinja is used as the template engine to render dynamic content in HTML templates.

-## Installation

-To run the Imgur Clone locally, follow these steps:

-1. Clone the repository: `git clone <repository_url>`
-2. Navigate to the project directory
-3. Install the dependencies: `pip install -r requirements.txt`
-4. Set up the PostgreSQL database: `createdb imgur_clone_db;`
-5. Run the application: `python3 app.py`
-6. Access the application in your web browser at `http://localhost:5000`

 ## Contributing